The prohibition of slavery is not locally real. International anti-slavery instruments have created an illusion of abolition.

-Homegrown slavery - state-sponsored trafficking and slave trade?
+Homegrown slavery - state-sponsored trafficking and slave trade by proxy?

 State's role and responsibility for the conduct of sponsored employers